 - Proof of your ties to the United States and your intention to return (Examples: tax returns, and evidence of economic, family, and social ties to the United States)

 - Proof that your protracted stay outside of the United States was for reasons beyond your control (Examples: medical incapacitation, employment with a U.S. company, etc.)

-To apply for a Returning Resident (SB-1) immigrant visa, submit the required documentation above to CairoIV@state.gov.
-Please include your last name and note “Request for SB1 Return” in the subject line.
-We will contact you with an appointment date.
+To apply for a Returning Resident (SB-1) immigrant visa, submit the required documentation above through our online contact form.
+We will respond with an appointment date.

 A consular officer will review your application and supporting documents to determine whether you meet the criteria for Returning Resident (SB-1) status.
 If you do, you must be eligible for the immigrant visa in all other respects in order to be issued a Returning Resident (SB-1) immigrant visa.

 - Fee for Application to Determine Returning Resident Status, Form DS-117.
 This fee is paid at the initial application.

 - Form DS-260 application processing fee

 - Medical exam and vaccination fees

 Please see the Fees Page to determine current costs: https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/fees/fees-visa-services.html